MicrochipTech/PIC32MZW1_RMII_Bridge_with_PHY_StationMode/README.md

 The user would need to configure the Home AP credentials (like SSID and security items).
 The Wi-Fi service running on WFI32 device will use the credentials to connect to the Home AP.The default application will try to establish a connection to AP "DEMO_AP" with WPA2 security and password as a "password".

-- Ethernet Host Application
+**3. Ethernet Host Application**

-It is a example PIC32MZ EF SK network application (tcpip_udp_server) which acts as the Ethernet host application.
+It is an PIC32MZ EF SK based example network application (tcpip_udp_server), it acts as the Ethernet host application with a UDP server listening for incoming connection.
 It uses the Ethernet PHY interface to access the WFI32 board Wi-Fi interface.

-The example applicaiton is modified to bridge its console interface with the WFI32 CLI.
+The example applicaiton is capable of accessing the WFI32 CLI commands, the UART console interface tunnels the user commands to WFI32 UART interface.

-The "bridge" command is used to access the WFI32 CLI interface.
+The "bridge" command is used to link the WFI32 CLI interface on PIC32MZ EF SK console.
    - '*>bridge on/off*' -> Enables/Disables the WFI32 CLI interface on the PIC32MZ console interface
    - '*>bridge tunnel <WFI32 CLI commands>* -> Triggers the WFI32 CLI commands from the PIC32MZ console interface

-Note:- The current PIC32MZ EF SK example includes only command bridge support but doesn't include the capability to upgrade/flash the WFI32 module firmware/application.
-In order to have the upgrade feature from host(PIC32MZ EF SK), the python command used in the [bootloader](https://github.com/Microchip-MPLAB-Harmony/bootloader_apps_uart/blob/master/apps/uart_bootloader/docs/readme_pic32mz_w1_curiosity.md) use guide needs to be ported on PIC32 MZ SK.
+Note:- The current PIC32MZ EF SK example includes only bridge support for command interface. **It doesn't include the capability to upgrade/flash the WFI32 module firmware/application**.
+In order to have the upgrade feature from host(PIC32MZ EF SK), the python command used with the [bootloader](https://github.com/Microchip-MPLAB-Harmony/bootloader_apps_uart/blob/master/apps/uart_bootloader/docs/readme_pic32mz_w1_curiosity.md) needs to be ported on PIC32 MZ SK.

 ![](images/bridge_diagram.png)